-a.
-The Judiciary reserves the right to modify the quantity, scope of service, date of delivery or completion, or funding of any contract, with no penalty or charge, by written notice to the contractor, except where alternate terms have been expressly made a part of the contract.
+- a.
+The Judiciary reserves the right to modify the quantity, scope of service, date of delivery or completion, or funding of any contract, with no penalty or charge, by written notice to the contractor, except where alternate terms have been expressly made a part of the contract. - b.
+The Judiciary shall not accept quantities in excess of the specified quantity except where the item is normally sold by weight (where sold by weight, the Judiciary will not accept quantities greater than ten percent c.
+Purchase Orders or other contracts may be increased in quantity or extended in term without subsequent solicitations with the mutual consent of the contractor and the Judiciary, and where determined by the Judicial Purchasing Agent to be in the Judiciary's best interest.

-b.
-The Judiciary shall not accept quantities in excess of the specified quantity except where the item is normally sold by weight (where sold by weight, the Judiciary will not accept quantities greater than ten percent (10%) of the specified quantity), or where the request or contract provides for awards for other than exact quantities.
+(10%) of the specified quantity), or where the request or contract provides for awards for other than exact quantities.